Qusay3/OpenCV/README.md

 # OpenCV
-A collection on OpenCV-based image processing code samples for computer vision applications
+A collection on OpenCV-based image processing code samples for computer vision applications.